-- New demographic assumptions, assumed aggregate payroll increases and rate of general inflation were updated to reflect an experience study; - The percentage of current and future retirees and retiree's spouses not yet eligible to participate in the HealthSelect Medicare Advantage plan who will elect to participate at the earliest date at which coverage can commence has been updated to reflect recent plan experience and expected trends. - The proportions of future retirees covering dependent children and future retirees assumed to be earned and electing coverage - Assumptions for administrative expenses, assumed per Capita Health Benefit Costs, Health Benefit Cost and Retiree Contribution trends to reflect recent health plan experience; and it's effects in short-term expectations and revised assumed rate of general inflation. - The discount rate was lowered from 5.5% to 3.51% as a result of requirements of GASB 74 to utilize the yield or index rate for 20-year, tax exempt general obligation bonds rated AA/Aa (or equivalent or higher).
+- Demographic assumptions (including rates of retirement, disability, termination, mortality, and assumed salary increases) for higher education members have been updated to reflect assumptions recently adopted by the trustees from the Teachers Retirement System of Texas. - The percentage of current retirees and their spouses not yet eligible to participate in the HealthSelect Medicare Advantage Plan and future retirees and their spouses who will elect to participate in the plan at the earliest date at which coverage can commence. - The percentage of future retirees assumed to be married and electing coverage for their spouse has been updated to reflect recent plan experience and expected trends. - Assumed expenses, assumed per capita health benefit costs, and assumed health benefit cost, retiree contribution, and expense trends have been updated to reflect recent experience and its effects on our short-term expectations. - The discount rate assumption was increased from 3.51% to 3.96% to utilize the updated yield or index rate for 20-year, tax exempt general obligation municipal bonds rated AA/Aa (or equivalent) or higher in effect on the measurement date.